"

 My husband and I had just landed in Miami after a week in Grenada for our honeymoon when I got the call.
 As I held the phone to my ear in the noisy airplane terminal, I struggled to hear what my only sister Jannine was telling me over the flight announcements.
 She said she would have called earlier but didn’t want to ruin our honeymoon with the news.

 “The news.”
 My heart sank as my mind raced through all the horrible scenarios.
 Compared to their peers, my parents had been relatively healthy for being in their upper eighties, only taking cholesterol medication and baby aspirin.
-We unfortunately lost my mother rather suddenly the previous year due to complications after a fall and broken hip.
+We, unfortunately, lost my mother rather suddenly the previous year due to complications after a fall and a broken hip.
 Did something happen to my dad?

 “I found an odd bruise on my leg last week,” she said.
 “I hadn’t remembered hitting my leg on anything, so I went to my doctor to have it looked at.”
 My sister was always in tune with what her body was telling her and, unlike others, she listened.
 “I have acute myeloid leukemia”, she blurted.